Creating Virtual Machines Using QEMU/KVM on Linux

 #!/bin/bash

-# Check if a disk file is provided as a parameter
+# Check if 2 files are provided as parameters

 exit 1